AquaJerry/cpp-for-programmers-ud210/Readme.md

 > learning programming: get an overview and then take into the details.
 Teach
 > the concepts in the context of concrete examples.
 People don't get abstract
 > ideas without examples.
 They just don't get it.

+### C++ Guidelines

+> You can do many things in C++ and yet some of them are quite stupid.
+And you
+> know you can write bad code in any programming language so C++ is not unique
+> in that.
+Sometimes the education is weak, so they lead people into writing
+> some of those stupid things and it pains me!
+And I think we just have to do
+> better and not send students into making mistakes.
+The guidelines project
+> that mentioned earlier is an effort to focus people's attentions on the good
+> bits, the things that we know it works.
+And get them out of the dark corners
+> of the obvious mistakes.

 ## License